String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

 The low-energy expansion of the 4-point superstring tree-level amplitude contains only Riemann zeta values $\zeta_k$; however, multi-zeta values appear in higher-point amplitudes.
 Specifically, $\zeta_{3,5}$ appears first at $\mathcal{O}(p^{15})$ at 5 points and at order $\mathcal{O}(s^7)$ at 6-points.
-Since $\zeta_{3,5}$ is algebraically independent from the $\zeta_k$'s, the corresponding coefficient in the low-energy expansion should not be fixed by the SUSY and factorization constraints.
-Yet, we do expect that the other lower-order coefficients in the 5-point amplitude left free by the 6-point factorization and SUSY analysis would be fixed in terms of the $a_{k,q}$'s if the analysis were extended to 7-point or higher.
+Since $\zeta_{3,5}$ is algebraically independent from the $\zeta_k$'s, the corresponding coefficient in the low-energy expansion should not be fixed by maximal SUSY, tree-factorization, and the parity condition \reef{Z1isbarZ1cond}.
+Yet, we do expect that the other lower-order coefficients in the 5-point amplitude left free by maximal SUSY, tree-factorization, and the parity condition \reef{Z1isbarZ1cond} would be fixed in terms of the $a_{k,q}$'s if the analysis were extended to 7-point or higher.